fastuuid/fastuuid/README.rst

 We are running tests and build's for all target python versions for every PR.

-Updating version number is in `Cargo.toml` file.
+The version number is stored in the `Cargo.toml` file.
 To release a new version, update the version number in `Cargo.toml` and create a new tag with the version number.
 Pipeline will pick it up and publish it to PyPI.